Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

-The impact of hyper-parameters $\gamma_{1}$ and $\gamma_{2}$ on performance of STCIM are tested in this part.
-Figure~\ref{fig:Sensitivity analysis of Hyper-parameters } shows the performance of STCIM using different $\gamma$.
-When the state equations are not considered in the loss function, the output $y$ and state variables are unable to align with actual data.
-Additionally, the utilized part of the state equations can partly guarantee the fit of state variables.
-The complexity of the expression determines which state variable is automatically fitted by the neural network.
-When $\gamma_{1}=1$ and $\gamma_{2}=1$, there is more oscillation in Figure~\ref{fig:330MW real data for new sigma1-1} compared with Figure~\ref{fig:330MW real data for new} since more loss about state variables are considered in physics-informed interpretable latent space block.
+The impact of hyper-parameters $\gamma_{1}$ and $\gamma_{2}$ on performance of STCIM are tested.
+Fig.~\ref{fig:Sensitivity analysis of hyperparameters} shows the performance of STCIM using different $\gamma$.
+When the discrete state-space loss (Fig.(6a)) is not considered in final loss function, STCIM becomes a supervised output and state variables forecasting like VCACNN and the forecasting is unable to align with actual data even though the trend is similar.
+In Figs.(6b) and (6c), the utilized part of the discrete state-space loss can partly guarantee the fit of state variables.
+Due to the strong correlation between the state variables and the output, actual fuel and pressure of steam follow the trend of output power, which is different from the actual values.
+In Fig.(6d), the pressure of steam follows the trend of the real values, due to all the discrete state-space equations are used as part of the loss function.